jasl/vibe_photos_v4/README.md

 Running the M1 Preprocessing Pipeline
 -------------------------------------

-The main entrypoint for M1 is a Typer-based CLI that scans album roots, populates the primary SQLite database, and writes cache artifacts for embeddings, captions, thumbnails, and detections.
+`vibe_photos.dev.preprocess` is a single-process Typer CLI that scans album roots, populates the primary SQLite database, and writes versioned cache artifacts for embeddings, captions, thumbnails, detections, and regions.
+Use it for both full runs and local debugging—it is the only supported entrypoint for M1 at the moment.

 Basic usage: